astronomer/docs/software/role-permission-reference.md

 - `deployment.serviceAccounts.delete`: Delete a Deployment-level service account
 - `deployment.variables.update`: Update the Deployment's [environment variables](environment-variables.md)

-Note that a Deployment Editor cannot make changes to certain configurations in the Airflow UI, such as connections and variables.
-These actions can be completed only by a Deployment Admin.
+A Deployment Editor cannot make changes to certain configurations in the Airflow UI, such as connections and variables.
+These actions can only be completed by a Deployment Admin.

 ### Deployment Admin

-For a given Deployment, the Deployment Admin has all of the same default permissions as the Deployment Viewer and the Deployment Editor, plus:
+For a given Deployment, the Deployment Admin has the same default permissions as the Deployment Viewer and the Deployment Editor, plus:

 - `deployment.airflow.admin`: Airflow [admin permissions](https://airflow.apache.org/docs/apache-airflow/stable/security/access-control.html#admin), including permission to configure: